ScreamZ/vue-analytics/README.md

 # Documentation

-Once registered you can access vue analytics in your components like this :
+Once the configuration is completed, you can access vue analytics instance in your components like that :

 ```javascript
 export default {